Study: AudioEye detects up to 2.5x more issues than other tools

 Before we jump into specific fonts, a quick distinction between Serif and Sans Serif fonts.

-Serifs are those little tails and feet you see on the ends of letters — the image has them highlighted.
-Serif fonts, as you can imagine, include those tails and feet on their lettering.
-Sans Serif fonts are fonts that do not include serifs — hence the ‘sans’ in the name.
+Serifs are those little tails and feet at the ends of the letters.
+Serif fonts include those tails and feet on their lettering.
+Sans Serif fonts are fonts that do not include serifs.

 There’s some debate regarding which fonts are easier for individuals with ADHD to read.
-For some ADHD individuals, Sans Serif fonts, like Open Sans or Grotesque fonts, are more readable.
-Some feel the tails and feet on Serif fonts make it harder to distinguish between letters, though it depends on the font.
+For some, Sans Serif fonts are more readable because the tails and feet of Serif fonts make it harder to distinguish between letters, though this depends on the font.

-Ultimately, readability is determined by the user — what works for some may not work for others.
+Ultimately, readability is determined by the user — what works for some users may not work for others.
 However, it’s still critical to keep font choice in mind throughout the design process.
-Doing so ensures digital content is accessible not just to those with ADHD but also to those with other disabilities.

 Best Fonts for ADHD